Yasteer/Edge_Detection/README.md

 # Edge_Detection
-Detecting edges of an anime character.
+Detecting edges of an anime scene to work through the basics of image processing.

+## Image To Be Processed:
 <img src="Images/ImageToBeProcessed.png" width=250>

+## Image After Processing: